-There’s no required waiting period for intercourse after delivery, though most health care experts recommend you wait to have sex again.
-This gives you time to heal following delivery or surgery.
+There’s no required waiting period for intercourse after delivery, though most health care experts recommend you wait

 Between the late-night feedings and early-morning dirty diapers, however, sex may be the last thing on your mind.
 Your body is undergoing a lot of change during this time.
 This includes changes brought on by breastfeeding.

 Some women find that the extra attention to their breasts, as well as the engorged shape, make them feel less attractive.
 Others feel more attractive.

 All of these things are normal.
 Keep these factors in mind when you feel ready to be intimate with your partner again after the arrival of your baby.